peterthehan/holo/README.md

 **all|server|default**
 Filter emojis by type and list emojis by count per day in descending order.
 *e.g. $rate all*

+- **$recommend**
+Recommend unused emojis for removal by finding the intersection between the 10 lowest results of the count and rate commands.

 - **$users [:emoji:]**
 **:emoji:**